Unified.to

 Development approach:

-- Often involves using middleware, custom scripts, or workflow automation tools tailored to internal processes
+• Often involves middleware, custom scripts, or workflow automation built for internal processes

 2. External integrations (customer-facing)

-External or customer-facing integrations are designed to extend the value of your core product to end-users, providing additional features and functionalities.
+External or customer-facing integrations extend the value of your core product to end-users, providing additional features and functionality.

 Use cases:

-- Third-party integrations: Connecting with external services or platforms that complement your core product
+• Third-party integrations: Connecting with external services that complement your core product

-- APIs for Developers: Offering APIs to allow external developers to build on top of your product.
+• APIs for developers: Offering APIs so external developers can build on top of your product

 Scope:

-- Aimed at enhancing the user experience and providing added value to customers by embedding your product into their existing tech stacks, enhancing existing functionality, and minimizing manual tasks.
-For example, a candidate sourcing product that integrates with an ATS (Applicant Tracking System) eliminates the need for its customers to manually upload job postings.
+• Aimed at enhancing the user experience and adding value for customers by embedding your product into their existing tech stacks, extending functionality, and minimizing manual tasks.
+For example, a candidate-sourcing product that integrates with an ATS (Applicant Tracking System) eliminates the need for customers to manually upload job postings.

 Development approaches:

-- Requires a user-friendly and standardized approach that works with your business logic
+• Requires a standardized, user-friendly approach that works with your business logic

-- Requires a scalable integration architecture capable of effortlessly accommodating future integration requests as your company expands and attracts a larger user base
+• Requires a scalable integration architecture that can accommodate future integration requests as your company grows and attracts a larger user base

-Automation has long been a cornerstone in the developer's toolkit.
-It involves creating scripts or workflows that streamline repetitive tasks, making processes more efficient.
-In the context of integrations, automation often relies on custom scripts or connectors to bridge the gap between different systems.
-Integration technology like iPaaS (Integration Platform as a Service) solutions aim to simplify the integration process by offering a centralized platform where developers can design, deploy, and manage integrations between different applications.
+Automation has long been a cornerstone of integration work.
+It involves creating scripts or workflows that streamline repetitive tasks.
+In the integration context, automation often relies on custom scripts or pre-built integrations to bridge the gap between different systems. iPaaS (Integration Platform as a Service) solutions aim to simplify this by offering a centralized platform where developers design, deploy, and manage integrations between applications.

-While effective in some scenarios like internal integrations or simple customer use cases, traditional automation can become complex, time-consuming, and challenging to maintain, especially as the number of customer-facing integrations grows.
+While effective in some scenarios — internal integrations or simple customer use cases — traditional automation can become complex, time-consuming, and hard to maintain as the number of customer-facing integrations grows.

-- You're seeking a low-code solution that requires little development expertise where event triggers are the primary mechanism for data syncing between integrations
+• You want a low-code solution that requires little development expertise, where event triggers are the primary mechanism for moving data between integrations

-- You're seeking pre-determined workflows with pre-built integrations (or connectors)
+• You want pre-determined workflows with pre-built integrations

-- You want to create standardized customer-facing integrations that can easily scale as customer demand and your product grow
+• You want standardized customer-facing integrations that scale as customer demand and your product grow

-- You have multiple integration requests from customers and/or aim to leverage ecosystem integrations to build partnerships
+• You have multiple integration requests from customers, or aim to leverage ecosystem integrations to build partnerships

-- You require a high level of customization, control, and adaptability to extend your core product's functionality with third-party customer data from your integrations
+• You require a high level of customization, control, and adaptability to extend your core product with third-party customer data

-Unified API (application programming interface) technology represents a paradigm shift in integration strategies.
-Unified APIs provide a cohesive interface allowing developers to interact with multiple platforms.
-Instead of juggling various APIs and custom scripts, developers can leverage a unified API that abstracts the complexities of the underlying systems.
-Unified APIs make it possible for developers to build once to deploy multiple integrations within the same category (e.g., For the CRM category, a developer can launch Salesforce, HubSpot, Pipedrive, and Copper) simultaneously and leverage their customers' third-party data to enhance their core functionality.
+Unified API technology represents a shift in integration strategy.
+A unified API provides a cohesive interface that lets developers interact with multiple platforms in a category through one normalized schema.
+Instead of juggling various APIs and custom scripts, developers build once against the unified API, which abstracts the complexities of the underlying systems.
+This makes it possible to build once and deploy multiple integrations within the same category — for the CRM category, a developer can launch Salesforce, HubSpot, Pipedrive, and Copper together — and use their customers' third-party data to enhance core functionality.

-Unified APIs significantly simplify the development process.
-With a single interface, developers can save significant time and effort, reducing the learning curve associated with multiple APIs.
+A unified API significantly simplifies development.
+With a single interface, developers save time and effort and reduce the learning curve of working across multiple APIs.

 Case study: How HeroHunt.ai saved 10 months of engineering time with Unified APIs